GuillermoMDominguez/ProjectsTimer/README.md

 # Projects Watch
-A minimal CLI tool for keeping track of time spend on sideprojects.
+A minimal CLI tool for keeping track of time spent on sideprojects.
 Works with Python 3.7+

 # Usage
 Run this tool with python3 on the command line, type "help" to see available commands.
 Type "new (name of project)" to